 Up until almost this precise moment I had been greatly disconcerted—not in a profoundly distressed or let alone panicked manner, just really, really unsure of what on earth was going on—but now, maybe jolted by his answer, I feel I’ve just come up for air.
 I can float in this sea of uncertainty now.
 Accept it for what it is, even not knowing what it is.
 That, it strikes me as suddenly obvious, will have to somehow become my new state of being, for quite some time.

 I give him a smile that says, ‘I do understand,’ although clearly I don’t, and enquire just a nudge further: ‘I mean in life, what do you see yourself doing?’

 His skin is incredibly smooth.
 I don’t recall touching my skin when it was that smooth, that soft.
-I don’t feel like touching it now though I do wish I could hold him, just to make him feel safe.
-Then again, I have rarely if ever not felt safe at that age and seeing that this is me not some stranger – although for all I know about him or of him, he might as well be an alien – I just look at him, look at me.
-‘You’re a writer.’
-I say not questioning, stating.
+I don’t feel like touching it now, though I do wish I could hold him, just to make him feel safe.
+Then again, I rarely if ever did not feel safe at that age, and seeing that this is me not some stranger—although for all I know about or of him, he might as well be an alien—I just look at him, look at me.
+‘You’re a writer,’ I say, not questioning, stating.

-‘I am,’ he says, happy, it seems, that this is so clear; though: ‘how did you guess?’
+‘I am,’ he says, happy, it seems, that this is so evident; though: ‘how did you guess?’

-I have already outlived my early target by some ten years and I know now of course that he can’t know who I am because he doesn’t believe that I will ever exist.
-Not because he’s being obstreperous or deliberately controversial or simply obtuse, but because he can’t actually imagine it.
+I have already outlived my target then by some ten years, and I know now of course that he can’t know who I am because not only doesn’t he know yet that I exist, he doesn’t even believe that I will ever exist.
+Not because he’s being obstreperous or deliberately controversial or simply obtuse, but because he genuinely can’t imagine it.